empicano/aiomqtt/docs/reconnection.md

 # Reconnection

+Network connections are inherently unstable and can fail at any time.
+Especially for long-running applications, this can be a problem.

+The first challenge in making an application resilient to connection failures is to detect them in the first place.
+The second challenge is to recover from them.

-You can reconnect when the connection to the broker is lost by wrapping your code in a `try/except`-block and listening for `MqttError`s.
+A simple way to detect connection failures and recover from them is to wrap your code in a `try`/`except`-block and listen for `MqttError`s:

 ```python
 import asyncio